CANNY 7.2 Duo. CAN Driver

 CANx Received Data Register IDH 0…0x1FFF = value of the upper part of the identifier of the CAN message received on the specified interface

-CANx Received Data Register 0…0xXX08 = value equal to the number of data bytes in the received CAN message on the specified interface, where 0xXX is:
+CANx Received Data Register ERL 0…0xXX08 = value equal to the number of data bytes in the received CAN message on the specified interface, where 0xXX is:

 0x00 (with the standard format),